Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Model Order Reduction and Transformation of MS-WQM

 In our study, we investigate two SVD-based projection methods; POD and BPOD.
 The reason behind not applying BT method is that it has been proven to be computationally impractical for the linear water quality model \cite{wang2022model}.
-Both POD and BPOD are applied on the linearized MS-WQM, while the POD method is extended to reduce the nonlinear model where the nonlinearity is directly evaluated.
+Both POD and BPOD are applied on the linearized MS-WQM, while an extension to the POD method is applied to reduce the nonlinear model where the nonlinear term is directly evaluated.

 Before explaining the detailed approach of the aforementioned methods, we start by explaining the general approach of SVD-based methods where a snapshot of the original space is taken.
 For the general nonlinear state-space representation \eqref{equ:NDE} which can concisely formulated as follows